Skip to main content

 Raw subject and the idpId attribute

-, from the third-party response we receive from the eID.
-This process varies for each eID, depending on availability and the type of subject.
+We process the raw subject, referred to as idpId, from the response we receive from the eID (third-party).
+The raw subject output varies for each eID, depending on availability and the type of subject.

-to then generate the hashed subject. - If an eID returns a Transient or does not return any subject identifier to Signicat, we try to generate a persistent hashed subject using another attribute, which must be unique for an end-user.
-For example, we may select the National Identity Number (
+• If an eID returns a Transient subject or does not return any subject identifier to Signicat, we try to generate a persistent hashed subject from another attribute.
+The criteria to choose an attribute is that it must be unique and consistent to identify a specific end-user.
+For example, we may select the National Identity Number (nin) as the idpId.

-For details on how we process a missing or transient raw subject for a specific eID, refer to the eID documentation.
+For details on how we process transient (or missing) raw subjects for an eID, refer to the specific eID documentation.

 How to receive the raw subject

 After the authentication transaction, you will find the raw subject in the payload of the response.
-These are the fields per protocol:
+These are the attributes in the response per protocol: